 Environmental laws are complex, change frequently and have tended to become more stringent over time.
-For example, the European Union (EU) and China are two among a growing number of jurisdictions that have enacted in recent years restrictions on the use of lead, among other chemicals, in electronic products.
+For example, the European Union (EU) and China are two among a growing number of jurisdictions that have enacted in recent years restrictions on the use of lead, among other chemicals, in electronic products with other countries considering similar restrictions.
 These regulations affect semiconductor packaging.
 There is a risk that the cost, quality and manufacturing yields of lead-free products may be less favorable compared to lead-based products or that the transition to lead-free products may produce sudden changes in demand, which may result in excess inventory.
+Recently, there has been a movement to improve the transparency and accountability concerning the supply of minerals coming from the conflict zones of the Democratic Republic of Congo (DRC).
+There is new US legislation that includes disclosure requirements for those manufacturers who use "conflict" minerals mined from the DRC and adjoining countries.
+The implementation of these requirements could affect the sourcing and availability of minerals used in the manufacture of semiconductor devices.
+As a result, there may only be a limited pool of suppliers who provide conflict free metals, and we cannot assure you that we will be able to obtain products in sufficient quantities or at competitive prices.
+Also, since our supply chain is complex, we may face reputational challenges with our customers and other stakeholders if we are unable to sufficiently verify the origins for all metals used in our products.

 Other regulatory requirements potentially affecting our back-end manufacturing processes and the design and marketing of our products are in development throughout the world.
-For example, the EU is considering market entry requirements for computers based on certain energy efficiency standards as well as additional limits.
-The currently proposed requirements could potentially be approved and implemented as early as the fourth quarter of 2011.
-If such requirements are implemented in the proposed time frame and to the proposed specification, there is the potential for certain of our microprocessor, chipset and GPU products, as incorporated in desktop and mobile PCs, being excluded from the EU market, which could materially adversely affect us.
-While we have budgeted for foreseeable expenditures associated with environmental health and safety requirements, we cannot assure you that future environmental legal requirements will not become more stringent or costly in the future.
-Therefore, we cannot assure you that our costs of complying with current and future environmental and health and safety laws, and our liabilities arising from past and future releases of, or exposure to, regulated materials will not have a material adverse effect on us.
+In addition, a number of jurisdictions including the EU, Australia and China are considering market entry requirements for computers based on the ENERGY STAR specification (Version 5.0) as well as additional limits.
+The proposed requirements, which have not yet been finalized, could potentially be approved and implemented as early as the fourth quarter of 2011.
+If such requirements are implemented in the proposed time frame and to the proposed specification there is the potential for certain of our microprocessor, chipset and GPU products, as incorporated in desktop and mobile PCs, being excluded from these markets which could materially adversely affect us.
+While we have budgeted for foreseeable associated expenditures, we cannot assure you that future environmental legal requirements will not become more stringent or costly in the future.
+Therefore, we cannot assure you that our costs of complying with current and future environmental and health and safety laws, and our liabilities arising from past and future releases of, or exposure to, hazardous substances will not have a material adverse effect on us.